"Nun Job"

-A "shoot 'em up" game about animal nun girls killing vampires.
-It's stylish, whacky as all hell and plays pretty damn nice (thanks to the Gmosse team!).
-Unconventional to games of this genre, it contains some visual novel aspects reminiscent of "Ferarum" whereas the player can relax and chat post-game with one of the nuns and receive advice on how they played and what aspect of their gameplay they should improve on to achieve better scores and, hopefully, more dialogue.
+A "shoot 'em up" and "beat 'em up" combo game about animal nun girls killing creatures, people and discovering an ancient Mayan wish granter.
+It's stylish, whacky as all hell and plays pretty damn nice, all while running on Gameboy hardware.
+Unconventional to games of this genre, it contains some visual novel aspects reminiscent of "F" whereas the player can relax and chat post-game with one of the nuns and receive advice on how they played and what aspect of their gameplay they should improve on to achieve better scores and, hopefully, more dialogue.

 Currently in the very early stages of development.